 Lonzo & Redick Go Toe-to-Toe

-Lonzo Ball wasted no time in showing off his brand-new, revamped shooting form this week.
+Lonzo Ball, who was a top college basketball pick for the Lakers, wasted no time in showing off his brand-new, revamped shooting form this week.

 He and new teammate JJ Redick — a known three-point shooting specialist — battled it out in a perimeter shooting contest.
 The two Pelicans teammates went toe-to-toe, seeing who could make more three-pointers, and it was pretty fun to watch.

 For comparison, Ball shot only 32.9 percent from three-point range last year, while Redick was at 39.7 percent, but you’d never know from the video, as Lonzo held his own.